Rock Bridge High School: History

 In 1974, the planetarium was completed with a capacity of nearly 90 people, which features a state-of-the-art star ball.
 A full-dome projection system was later added with the advent of newer technology.

 In 1979, the west wing opened, which adopts the same basic design of the original 1971 building but with a finished basement.
 This added about ten general-purpose classrooms, as well as science, art, and band rooms; in turn, this would provide the school a then-total of about 40 classrooms.
 A north wing similar in design to the east and west wings was also proposed as part of the original master plan but was never built.
 However, three new science classrooms and a performing arts center were added in 1992.
-Enrollment reached 1000 in the 1995–96 school year.
+Enrollment reached 1,000 in the 1995–96 school year.

-In 1980, a Career Center was opened north of the school that taught Computer Programming in COBOL and RPG-II on an IBM System/34 computer.
-Courses in Data Entry were also available.
+In 1980, a Career Center was opened north of the school that taught computer programming in COBOL and RPG-II on an IBM System/34 computer.
+Courses in data entry were also available.

 In the early 1990s, three science classrooms north of the west wing and the Performing Arts Center near the commons area were added.

 In 2000, a large addition opened between and north of the east and west wings and portions of the existing building, especially the west wing, were renovated, effectively doubling the size of the building.
 This project added twenty-five general-purpose classrooms, seven science classrooms, expanded performing arts facilities, a new media center, three new computer labs (since converted to classrooms), and several new office spaces.
 In January 2013, a second gymnasium was added after the district added ninth-graders to the high schools.
 The area under the auxiliary gym added other athletic facilities, making room for four new classrooms elsewhere in the building.

 Academics

 The school offers 18 Advanced Placement courses and a multitude of honors classes available to students.
-RBHS has weighted grade point averages.
+RBHS has weighted and unweighted grade point averages.
+Ranked #2,856 in the nation by US News, Rock Bridge has a very decent academic standings.
+According to Niche, 30% of students at Rock Bridge are enrolled in at least 1 AP Class, and roughly 73.5% of students planning on college at Rock Bridge plan to stay in the county.
+Niche also states that 93% of students graduate Rock Bridge.

 Mascot

 Rock Bridge High's mascot is the bruin bear.
-The school's original band director Phil Wood wanted the mascot of the school to be a troll.
+The school's original band director, Phil Wood, wanted the mascot of the school to be a troll.
 He ordered custom marching band uniforms that were green with a large white bib with a troll on the front of them.
 His decision was overridden and the mascot was officially made the bruin bear.
 Unable to return the uniforms, the band used them for a number of years.
 The band members unofficially referred to themselves as the Marching Munchkins.